mohamad-liyaghi/Tsuna-Streaming/README.md

    This will build and start the containers required for the project to run in a production environment.

+4. Populate the sample database with some data:
+    ```bash
+    docker exec -it tsuna-streaming-backend python manage.py loaddata db.json
+    ```

-4. Access the Tsuna Streaming API in a web browser at `http://localhost:8000/`.
+5. Access the Tsuna Streaming API in a web browser at `http://localhost:8000/`.

 You're all set!
 Enjoy using Tsuna Streaming.